-Maurice Gee is a distinguished fiction writer.
-He has received numerous awards, nominations and grants for his adult fiction and also for his young adult and children’s books.
-Maurice Gee was among ten of New Zealand’s greatest living artists named as Arts Foundation of New Zealand Icon Artists in 2003.
-His short stories and novels are well known for their real or imaginatively reworked local settings, dysfunctional families and sketches of violence.
-Gee’s numerous publications, and his wide readership, have contributed to his status as one of New Zealand’s most significant writers.
+Maurice Gee is a distinguished New Zealand fiction writer.
+He has received numerous awards, nominations and grants for both his adult fiction and his young adult and children’s books, and was bestowed the prestigious Icon Award in 2003 by the Arts Foundation of New Zealand.
+His short stories and novels are characterised by their real or imaginatively-reworked local settings, dysfunctional families and sketches of violence.
+Gee’s numerous publications and his wide readership have contributed to his reputation as one of New Zealand’s most significant writers of fiction.

 Maurice Gee is a multiple award-winning novelist.
-He has received three New Zealand Book Awards for Fiction: for A Glorious Morning, Comrade (1976), Plumb (1979), and The Burning Boy (1991).
-He has twice received the Esther Glen Award at the LIANZA Children's Book Awards, for Motherstone in 1986 and The Fat Man in 1995.
+A Glorious Morning, Comrade (1976), Plumb (1979), and The Burning Boy (1991) each received prizes for Fiction at the New Zealand Book Awards in their corresponding years of publication.
+He has twice received the Esther Glen Award at the LIANZA Children's Book Awards, first in 1986 for Motherstone in 1986, and again in 1995 for The Fat Man.
 He has also received two first place awards at the Goodman Fielder Wattie Book Awards: for Plumb in 1979, and for Going West in 1993.

 Since the completion of The Oxford Companion to New Zealand Literature, Gee has published the novel Live Bodies (Penguin, 1998), which won the Deutz Medal for Fiction at the 1998 Montana New Zealand Book Awards.
 He has also published several books for children and/or young adults: most recently Hostel Girl (Puffin, 1999).